yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

-2. Backwards planning: when do you want to receive and sign an offer by?
+2. Backwards planning: What is your cut-off for ending the job search?
+When do you want to receive and sign an offer by?

-3. What are your monthly and weekly goals to achieve that?
-Keep in mind goals for coding, researching, networking, cold outreach, and interviews
+3. Based on what you outlined above, create monthly, weekly, and daily goals in order to reach your big goal.

 Keep in mind: